 <runConfigurationProducer> in your

-plugin.xml.
-(Note that this API has been redesigned in IntelliJ IDEA 13; the old
+This API was redesigned in IntelliJ IDEA 13; the previous

 The two main methods that you need to implement are: